alexgibs/cfn-annex/README.md

   <a name="aws-api-helpers--describe"></a><a name="3.1"></a>
   - **[3.1](#aws-api-helpers--describe) describe**

   Allows you to make a describe API call on another AWS Service from within your stack.
-For example, you may wish to find the SnapshotId of an AMI.
+  In order to defined the required API call, parameters and response key, please refer to the AWS NodeJS SDK API Documentation: http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/
+  *Note: The API call, params and response key are all case sensitive.*

-  > Note, the cfn-annex Lambda function execution role must have the required permissions to perform the API action.
+  > Note, the cfn-annex Lambda function execution role must have the required permissions to perform the API action you specify.

   Usage:
   ```